-This book explains why the European Union member states – in response to the Euro crisis – agreed to establish banking union, despite previous objections, and why they chose its hybrid institutional design.
+This book explains why the European Union (EU) Member States – in response to the euro crisis – agreed to establish banking union, despite previous objections, and why they chose its hybrid institutional design.

-This book will be of key interest to scholars and students of European financial market regulation, European economic governance, EU institutions, European integration theory and European Union politics more broadly.
+This book will be of key interest to scholars and students of European financial market regulation, European economic governance, EU institutions, European integration theory and EU politics more broadly.

 Table of Contents

-Elena Ríos Camacho is Research Associate and Lecturer at the School of Governance of the Technical University of Munich, Germany.
+Elena Ríos Camacho is Research Associate and Lecturer at the TUM School of Social Sciences and Technology of the Technical University of Munich (TUM), Germany.